 Beyond UK company law, directors and their companies may be subject to a range of additional legislation and regulations, including:

-This is the area in which a company secretary specialises.
-You may find it beneficial to appoint an experienced company secretary or consult a corporate solicitor if you require expert help and guidance on such matters.
+This is where a company secretary can help.
+While they are optional for private limited companies, you may find it beneficial to appoint an experienced company secretary or consult a corporate solicitor if you require expert help and guidance.

 10. Report personal income

-Most directors receive a salary through Pay As You Earn (PAYE), an HMRC system that most employers use as part of their payroll.
-Through PAYE, directors pay Income Tax, Class 1 National Insurance contributions (NIC), and any other required deductions from their salary earnings.
+Most directors receive a salary through (PAYE), an HMRC system that most employers use as part of their payroll.
+Directors pay Income Tax, Class 1 National Insurance contributions (NIC), and any other required deductions from their earnings through PAYE.

 Many directors also receive taxable benefits from their company, while others may be entitled to dividends if they are also shareholders.
-If a director receives any such type of untaxed income, they must register for Self Assessment to report and pay tax on these earnings.
+If directors get untaxed income, they must register for Self Assessment to report and pay tax on these earnings.

-In this situation, directors are responsible for registering themselves with HMRC, completing a Self Assessment tax return each year, and paying the relevant taxes (e.g. Income Tax, NIC, and Dividend Tax) on any additional earnings that aren’t processed and taxed through PAYE.
+In this situation, directors are responsible for registering with HMRC, completing an annual Self Assessment tax return, and paying the relevant taxes (e.g. Income Tax, NIC, and Dividend Tax) on any additional earnings that aren’t processed and taxed through PAYE.

 Unlike shareholders, directors are not generally liable for the company’s debts.
-However, they can be fined, prosecuted, disqualified from directorship, and held personally liable for debts or claims where they’re found to have breached their legal duties.
+However, if they breach their legal duties, they can be fined, prosecuted, disqualified from directorship, and held personally liable for debts or claims.

-The risk of liability is most prevalent during insolvency (i.e. when a company can’t pay its debts).
-Directors have specific duties when a company is insolvent.
-They must shift their priorities to creditors rather than shareholders to minimise the money the company owes and cannot repay.
+Liability risk is most prevalent during insolvency (i.e. when a company can’t pay its debts).
+Directors have specific duties when a company is insolvent, whereby they must shift their priorities to creditors rather than shareholders to minimise the money the company owes and cannot repay.

 Thanks for reading

-So, there you have it.
-We’ve explained the duties of directors, how their role differs from that of company shareholders, and when directors may be held personally liable.
+We’ve explained directors’ duties, how their role differs from company shareholders, and when directors may be personally liable.

 For more information on setting up and running a limited company, explore the 1st Formations Blog.
 You’ll find a wealth of information to help you succeed as a company director and small business owner.